 The Seminar on Transition and Leadership for Newly-Elected Mayors is a dynamic, integrated, non-partisan program for incoming mayors of large U.S. cities.
 This Program offers invaluable resources for new mayors looking to maximize their impact as city leaders, beginning from their first days in office.

-Co-hosted every two years by Harvard University's Institute of Politics and the U.S. Conference of Mayors, the Seminar on Transition and Leadership is unlike any other training program for new city executives.
+A collaboration every two years by Harvard Kennedy School's Institute of Politics and the U.S. Conference of Mayors, the Seminar on Transition and Leadership is unlike any other training program for new city executives.
 It provides intensive seminars on major urban policy issues such as public safety, municipal finance, and crisis management, led by prominent scholars and practitioners representing viewpoints from across the political spectrum.
 It also offers an unmatched set of workshops to help new mayors take on the practical challenges of urban governance.
 These workshops focus on the 'how' of getting things done in the city, and are led by current and former mayors from across the country, as well as members of the media, the private sector, and the municipal government establishment.